-Yoga mats can contain some harmful substances, such as PVC and phthalates.
-PVC is a known carcinogen and phthalates are endocrine disruptors.
+Yoga mats may contain some harmful substances, such as PVC and phthalates.
+PVC is a known carcinogen, and phthalates are endocrine disruptors.
 This means that they can disrupt the body's natural hormone production, which can lead to health problems.

-Foam (EVA) yoga mats can contain formamide, which can affect fertility.
-PVC and phthalates are not the only harmful substances found in yoga mats - formamide is also found in some foam (EVA) mats.
-Formamide is a known reproductive toxin and exposure to this substance can lead to fertility problems.
+PVC and phthalates are not the only harmful substances found in yoga mats.
+Formamide is also found in some mats made of foam (EVA).
+Formamide is a known reproductive toxin, and exposure to this substance can lead to fertility problems.

-Yoga mats made of natural rubber may contain carcinogenic nitrosamines due to a certain type of processing.
-However, the content of these nitrosamines is usually low and does not pose a significant health risk.
+Natural rubber yoga mats may contain carcinogenic nitrosamines due to a certain type of processing.
+However, the level of these nitrosamines is usually low and does not pose a significant health risk.

-Some cotton yoga mats, for example, may be dyed with AZO dyes, which are banned because they can be toxic.
-Some of these dyes have been linked to cancer and others can cause skin irritation.
+For example, some cotton yoga mats may be dyed with banned AZO dyes because they can be toxic.
+Some of these dyes have been linked to cancer, and others can cause skin irritation.
 So if you're looking for an eco-friendly and healthy yoga mat, check the label carefully.
-Avoid mats coloured with AZO dyes and look for mats made from the following materials:
+Avoid mats that are dyed with AZO dyes, and look for mats that are made from the following materials:

 These materials are all environmentally friendly and do not emit harmful chemicals.
 If you are looking for a safe and healthy yoga mat, choose one made from natural materials.